 As you can see, there is more than plenty for an older traveler!

-You are as old as you feel! almost 3 years ago
+You are as old as you feel! about 3 years ago

 An area that is missed is Nan over to the east of Chang Mai.
 We'll worth a visit, now a World Heritage site and is how Thailand was before the Vietnam War.
-Another area that gets missed off the tourist map is the North East there are some very interesting cities there and National Parks worth visiting. almost 3 years agoAnswered by Martin via WorldNomads.com
+Another area that gets missed off the tourist map is the North East there are some very interesting cities there and National Parks worth visiting. about 3 years agoAnswered by Martin via WorldNomads.com